micmejia/bible-dump/NKJV/Jeremiah/Jer 49.md

 ###### 1
 Against the Ammonites.
 Thus says the Lord: "Has Israel no sons?
 Has he no heir?
-Why _then_ does [^a]Milcom inherit Gad, And his people dwell in its cities?
+Why _then_ does Milcom inherit Gad, And his people dwell in its cities?

 ###### 2
-Therefore behold, the days are coming," says the Lord, "That I will cause to be heard an alarm of war In Rabbah of the Ammonites; It shall be a desolate mound, And her [^b]villages shall be burned with fire.
+Therefore behold, the days are coming," says the Lord, "That I will cause to be heard an alarm of war In Rabbah of the Ammonites; It shall be a desolate mound, And her villages shall be burned with fire.
 Then Israel shall take possession of his inheritance," says the Lord.

 ###### 3
 "Wail, O Heshbon, for Ai is plundered!
 Cry, you daughters of Rabbah, Gird yourselves with sackcloth!
-Lament and run to and fro by the walls; For [^c]Milcom shall go into captivity With his priests and his princes together.
+Lament and run to and fro by the walls; For Milcom shall go into captivity With his priests and his princes together.

 ###### 4
-Why do you boast in the valleys, [^d]Your flowing valley, O backsliding daughter?
+Why do you boast in the valleys, Your flowing valley, O backsliding daughter?
 Who trusted in her treasures, _saying,_ 'Who will come against me?'

 ###### 5
 Behold, I will bring fear upon you," Says the Lord God of hosts, "From all those who are around you; You shall be driven out, everyone headlong, And no one will gather those who wander off.